phouse512/games/games/_posts/2016-11-23-m2k-smash-summit.md

 this is also when he 3-0'd Leffen in Winner's Quarterfinal.
 Unfortunately here, most of the win-loss records are representative of specific rounds in the tournament, versus single players.
-You can see the Marth-Peach matchup versus Armada, the Fox-Jigglypuff from Losers' Finals with Hbox, and the 5-set match with S2J (Sheik-Captain Falcon).
+You can see the Marth-Peach matchup versus Armada, the Fox-Jigglypuff from Losers' Finals with Hbox, and the 5-game set with S2J (Sheik-Captain Falcon).
 In time as I catalogue and annotate more tournaments, I hope to be able to show large collections of pro character matchups.